s0rta/revengate-new/roadmap.md

 Performance:
 - [ ] async preload most shaders to speedup startup
+- [ ] mem.recall accept an importance param to know how deep to search

 Strategies:
 - [ ] Benoît roams after the meeting and after yielding